maccoda/cross-communication/README.md

 Communicator project to be built to allow for clients to written in everyones pet language.

+Initial idea is to make a room-based chat were the client request the room they want to join and all messages are shared with this room.
+Will need to work out if want the server to have allowed rooms or the clients are able to create rooms themselves.
+To start off with will just have a set list defined on the server.

 This is using the specification found [here](https://gitlab.com/maccoda/comms-spec)